Head of Serbian Orthodox Church tests positive for virus - NewsBreak

 Head of Serbian Orthodox Church tests positive for virus

-BELGRADE, Serbia — (AP) — Patriarch Porfirije, the head of the Serbian Orthodox Church, has tested positive for COVID-19, the church said Tuesday, amid a surge in infections in the country and elsewhere in the Balkan region.
+The head of the Serbian Orthodox Church Patriarch Porfirije has tested positive for COVID-19, the church said on Tuesday, amid a surge in infections in the country and elsewhere in the Balkan region.

 Porfirije has developed “very mild symptoms of the virus infection” and remains in home isolation, said the statement.
 It added that Porfirije is carrying out administrative duties entirely without problems.